Walking the Tightrope of LLMs for Software Development: A Practitioners' Perspective: Findings

-\textbf{Running LLMs Locally.} Participants P9 and P22 both decided to run LLMs (i.e., Jan.AI, Llama, H2O Danube, and Mistral) locally via Ollama, Llama.cpp, and LM Studio as an approach to deal with privacy concerns in hosted LLM services.
-They believe maintaining privacy is worth the cost incurred, e.g.: \faComments \;\textit{``I'm avoiding hosted services [and using LLMs locally] is largely around my concerns around privacy, and I do think there is a cost to privacy [...] these companies that are hosting the services will train on your input [...]
-It is not a private conversation."} -- P22 [Software Developer].
+\textbf{\faHandORight \; Adopt self-hosted LLM solutions.} Participants P9 and P22 run LLMs (i.e., Jan.AI, Llama, H2O Danube, and Mistral) locally via Ollama, Llama.cpp, and LM Studio as an approach to deal with privacy concerns in hosted LLM services.